LucaGiordano92/starter-academic/content/event/Systematic review/index.md

 ---
-title: The automation of systematic review
+title: The automation of systematic review: a case study on ECMO support
-event:
+event: SISMEC
 event_url:

 location: Bari